One of Ireland’s best known models has revealed the secret heartbreak behind her decision to write a book about domestic violence.

 ‘La Toya said that when she told her mother what was happening she was told ‘Daddy is sick’,

-The book called “Take Me Out Of This Hell” will be launched later this year and will include stories of Monica’s hands on experience of dealing with a domestic violence situation.
+The book called, launched on Friday, (MARCH 31ST), includes stories of Monica’s hands on experience of dealing with domestic violence situations.

 She said, ‘Two years ago on Christmas Eve a Brazilian woman got in touch with me, she had been beaten by her boyfriend and thrown out on the street, all the refuges were full so I took her home with me and out her up for a few days.

-‘I felt the least I could do was ensure she had a good Christmas so she shared the turkey and pudding with myself and Dylan then I contacted a priest who allowed her sleep in a chapel for a few nights before he found her somewhere to go’.
+‘I felt the least I could do was ensure she had a good Christmas so she shared the turkey and pudding with myself and Dylan then I contacted a priest who allowed her to sleep in a chapel for a few nights before he found her somewhere to go.

 Monica now works as a Montessori teacher and says that people in that line of work can often be the first to spot a domestic violence issue.

 ‘As a teacher, you have to have your eyes open all the time, if a child’s behaviour veers off course you have to notice, if say a child who always does their homework suddenly stops I ask myself why and try and find out if there is something troubling them at home.

 ‘I have been working on the book for a number of years, my Mum passed away in 2017 and that stopped me in my tracks, and with teaching and modelling time was at a premium so when lockdown arrived it allowed me to concentrate on writing.

 ‘It’s funny really there was a few times I wanted to shelve the project and out of the blue I would get another email asking if I could help someone so a lot of people have been the inspiration for the book, I just hope it helps people who may think they are in a situation with no way out.

 They need to remember there is always somebody out there willing and able to help you can always walk out the same door you came in.